Dynamical resilience to disorder: the dilute Hubbard model on the Lieb lattice

 with $d_{\mathbf{r}\sigma}$, $p^{x}_{\mathbf{r}\sigma}$, and $p^{y}_{\mathbf{r}\sigma}$ being standard annihilation electron operators in second-quantized formalism, while $n^{\alpha}_{\mathbf{r}\sigma}$ are the number operators for their corresponding orbitals, $\alpha =d$, $p^{x}$, or $p^{y}$; our notation therefore follows closely that of the CuO$_2$ lattice realization.
 The first two terms on the right hand side of Eq.\,\eqref{eq:hamiltonian} denote the inter- and intra-cell hopping between $d$- and $p$-orbitals, respectively, while the third term corresponds to a site and orbital-dependent local repulsive interaction.
 The last term involves the onsite energies $\varepsilon_{\alpha}$ and the chemical potential $\mu$, which we set to $\varepsilon_{\alpha}=\mu=0$, a choice which makes each orbital precisely half-filled.
 The hopping integral is taken as $t_{pd}=1$, thus defining the energy scale.

 We model dilution by allowing for random distributions of $U^{\alpha}_{\mathbf{r}}$, such that a fraction $x$ of the sites have their interaction strength suppressed,

 The $U=0$ sites no longer support moment formation as a result of charge fluctuations.
 Our simulations focus on the intermediate coupling value $U/t_{pd}=4$, since this is the case where previous work has found that magnetic order vanishes (below) away from the percolation value.
-It is important to notice that, since the bandwidth $W$ of the Lieb lattice is smaller than the one for the square lattice, we effectively have a larger $U/W$ for the former.
+It is important to notice that, for the noninteracting case, since the bandwidth of the Lieb lattice is $W_{\rm lieb}/t =4\sqrt{2} $ [see, e.g., Fig.\,\ref{fig:Lieb}\,(b)-(c)], being smaller than the one for the square lattice ($W_{\rm sqr}/t =8 $), we effectively have a larger $U/W$ for the former.
 Therefore, one should naively expect stronger geometrical effects for this choice of interaction strength.